 Two steps can be illustrated that lead to the representation of an equation using manipulatives, during which the emphasis is placed on the relationship between the term number and the number of cubes that compose the term.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 53-54.

 Illustration

-Many types of problems naturally prompt students to make a drawing to help them with the solution.
+Many types of problems are naturally suited for students to draw a picture to help them solve the problem.
 Students may also use manipulatives at the same time.
-As students become more abstract thinkers, they move away from manipulatives to drawings.

 Simon wants to buy a toy, but he doesn't have enough money in his piggy bank.
-His parents decide to give him the same amount of money every week, which he puts into his piggy bank.
-In order to keep track of the amount of money he has accumulated, Simon has created the following table of values:
+His parents decide to give him the same amount of money every week, which he deposits in his piggy bank.
+In order to keep track of the amount of money in his piggy bank, Simon has created the following table of values:

 Amount in the Piggy Bank ($) 5 9 13 17

-Ask students to illustrate the situation and determine how much money the parents give him each week, and how much money has been accumulated from week to week.
+Ask students to illustrate the situation and determine how much money the parents give him each week.

 • How does the illustration help determine the pattern rule?